CPHS/OPHS Glossary of Terms

 NASA:

-a leading force in scientific research and in stimulating public
+force in scientific research and in stimulating public interest in aerospace

-interest in aerospace exploration, as well as science and technology
+exploration, as well as science and technology in general.

 National Commission: